 - Widows and Single Moms – Our deacons are assigned to provide ongoing follow-up to those widows and single mothers in the congregation who need assistance with physical/material needs.

 - Prayer and Anointing – Christ Covenant is committed to praying for the pressing needs of our members as we learn of those needs.
 You may put prayer requests into the weekly offering or submit your request through our website.
 Those requests will be prayed over by the staff and church officers in the next days as well as during our monthly day of prayer.
 At the request of members who have a serious illness, the pastors and elders will also convene and, following James 5:13-18, anoint and pray for the member and family with the illness.
 You may request prayer and anointing by speaking with any elder or pastor.

 - His Abilities Ministry – This ministry serves families with special needs, including cognitive and physical disabilities.

 Need to connect with our Mercy Ministries?

 Our deacons put a very high value on confidentiality as they assist people through our Mercy Fund and other assistance.
 But that confidentiality is not intended to be a barrier for people who may want to alert the deacons to a need in another household or in their own.
 There are several ways to contact our mercy ministries: by email to firstname.lastname@example.org; a call to the church mercy line (704-708-6100); a conversation or call to any pastor or deacon.

-If you have additional questions about our mercy ministries, or would like to be involved in assisting our efforts, please do not hesitate to contact your community deacon.
+- If you have additional questions about our mercy ministries, or would like to be involved in assisting our efforts, please contact your community deacon.